 Ten Lessons to transform your marriage goes through 10 couples who want to improve their relationships and analyze a typical dialogue of theirs.

-Then Gottman explains what’s the issue, give pointers on how to improve and shows us the improved dialogues.
+Then Gottman explains what’s the issue, gives pointers on how to improve, and shows us the improved dialogues.

 And he teases out a few lessons learned and exercises you can apply to your marriage as well.

 The Two Truths of Married Couples

 Julie and John say that the two simple truths of happy couples are:

 - They behave like good friends

 - Handle conflicts in gentle and positive ways